Gingold Theatrical Group: Shaw New York

 In 2012, the group began to hold an annual festival called Shaw New York.
 Here, they produce a fully staged production, together with symposiums, concerts, and staged readings.
 They began the annual festival with their production of Shaw's Man and Superman, which was a New York Times Critics' Pick.
 The play was co-produced by The Irish Repertory Theatre and was extended past its initial limited engagement.
 Since then, GTG has presented Shaw's You Never Can Tell and Major Barbara in a co-production with The Pearl Theatre, and Shaw's Widowers' Houses with The Actors Company Theatre.

-In October 2022 David Staller directed GTG's production of Candida at NYC's Theater Row at 410 West 42nd St. It was "funny last-paced one-act feminist rom-com" and "wild and witty whirlwind of a story" reset from a London suburb to a 1929 Harlem Renaissance home with a mostly African- American cast.
+In October 2022 David Staller directed GTG's production of Candida at New York City's Theater Row.
+It was "funny last-paced one-act feminist rom-com" and "wild and witty whirlwind of a story" reset from a London suburb to a 1929 Harlem Renaissance home with a mostly African- American cast.
+In 2023, GTG revived Shaw's Arms and the Man featuring longtime Gingold collabroator Tony Award-winning actress Karen Ziemba.
+Following their success, GTG presented a newly adapted production of The Devil's Disciple both adapted and under the direction of David Staller.
+The production featured five women to play all the roles, the production went on to receive a nomination for Best Adaption at the 69th Annual Drama Desk Awards.

+To celebrated their 20th anniversary, Gingold revived Shaw's most notable work, Pygmalion.
+Starring Synnøve Karlsen in her New York theatrical debut, the cast also featured Mark Evans as Henry Higgins, Carson Elrod as Pickering, Teresa Avia Lim as Clara and Mary, Lizan Mitchell as Mrs. Pearce and Mrs. Higgins, and Matt Wolpe as Freddy and Alfred Doolittle.
+Karlsen's performance was nominated at the 70th Annual Drama Desk Awards.